cnruby/learn-rust-by-crates/hello-world/README.md

 ## Crate
 - name: hello_exercism
+- goal: how to create a simple own crate for rust
 - folder name: lib-hello

 ## Exampl Application for Crate 'hello_exercism'
 - name: bin-hello
+- goal: how to use the local own crate
 - folder name: bin-hello

 # Resources